j89789/SpeedcubeTimer/README.md

 # Speedcube Timer
-A simpel speedcube timer for android.
+A simple speedcube timer for android.